Environmental Policy and Innovation Grants

 Credentials/Documentation

 Documentation of nonprofit status may be required.
 Applicants may be requested to demonstrate they have appropriate background, academic training, experience in the field, and necessary equipment to carry out projects.
-EPA may ask applicants or principle investigators to provide curriculum vitae and relevant publications.
+EPA may ask applicants or principal investigators to provide curriculum vitae and relevant publications.

 What is the process for applying and being award this assistance?